 There are gender neutral bathrooms.
 There’s also a large family bathroom for changing babies.

 Summary-Why The Watering Hole’s the Best Food at Safari Park

-The food at The Watering Hole is definitely the best at the Safari Park, but it’s not 5 star outstanding.
-However you aren’t paying top dollar either.
-Service can be slow.
+The food at The Watering Hole is definitely the best at Safari Park, but it’s not 5 stars outstanding.
+However, you aren’t paying top dollar either.
+Service can be slow, but it’s always friendly.
 Kids may be noisily running everywhere.
 But there’s usually enough room to allow you to pick a seat away from the noisier groups.

 But most people that go to The Watering Hole to eat would go back again.
 There’s something magical about sharing a meal with rhinos…

 NOTE: The Watering Hole is popular for weddings and corporate events so definitely check to see if it will be open when you get there.
 Make your reservations on Open Table.

 The Best Places to Eat Breakfast in Safari Park